SetareIzadi/Real-time-temperature-sensor/README.md

 Temperature (°C) = Voltage (V) × 100
 ```

+## Personal notes

+### Data capacity
+- If this protoype is to be used in a real life implementation for the Novonesis company, we'd need to ensure that Novonesis has the capacity enough on the servers or similar for the temperature data to be stored.
+Because there would be large amounts of datasets overtime during the freezer transportation which would need to be stored efficiently to not overload their data capacity in the company.
+   - Either cloud solution or their own servers?
+We'd need to ask Novonesis about their current data storage solution.
+If this issue persists, we could also further in our implementation ensure that the temperature sensor only measure every 10 minutes instead of each second to reduce dataset.

 ## License

 This project is open source and was created as part of our group project.